icoder-new/WallChanger/README.md

 # WallChanger (only for Windows)

 ## About
 Simple and easy2use app to change your wallpaper on CMD.
-GUI verion comming soon!
+GUI version comming soon!

 ## How to install and use